vintagedon/nist-ai-rmf-cookbook/README.md

 ### What v0.1 Formalizes

-Here's how our actual artifacts map to the AI RMF functions:
+Here's how our actual artifacts map to the AI RMF functions (as defined in NIST AI 100-1 § 2):

 GOVERN Function: